MTA Regional Bus Operations: Select Bus Service

 Select Bus Service (SBS), the brand name for MTA bus rapid transit service, is a variant of Limited-Stop bus service that requires fare payment to be made before boarding the bus, at fare payment machines in shelters at designated "stations" (such a shelter is shown to the right).
 Receipts given for payment of fare are "proof-of-payment" that must be shown to the MTA's fare inspectors upon request.
 In the event of the fare machine failing to issue a receipt, the bus operator must be notified of the problem.
 The implementation of this new service is paired with new lane markings and traffic signs that reserve a lane for buses only during the daytime.

-Buses used in this service are identifiable with "stations" equipped with ticket machines, and also have a "+selectbusservice" wrap identifying them as such buses.
+Buses used in this service are identifiable with "stations" equipped with ticket machines, and most of them also have a "+selectbusservice" wrap identifying them as such buses.
 Locations of stops (and in some cases, the local bus stops) were shifted or eliminated where possible to prevent mixing of local bus customers.
 SBS is offered in conjunction with the NYC DOT and NYS DOT.